osa1/int-proj/Report.markdown

 * This wasn't possible because two interpreters were using different representations of continuations.
 Defined an alternative representation of continuations to be able to evaluate them in both interpreters.
-* Added couple of conditions to tune optimizations.
+* Added a couple of conditionals to tune optimizations.

-Staging constructs leave no room for confusion -- it's trivial to see when we're falling back to interpreter, when we're specializing sub-terms and combining results etc.
+Staging constructs leave no room for confusion -- it's trivial to see when we're falling back to the interpreter, when we're specializing sub-terms and combining results etc.

 In the partial evaluation side, I had two major problems.
 First one is related